 At the request of the Bannon family, a Jesuit priest came from Tampa to Haines City to review the needs of the Catholic people in this area.
 When he arrived in 1890, the priest offered the first Mass ever celebrated here.
 Eventually, priests came from Tampa to offer Mass in Winter Haven, and Catholics from Haines City traveled there to celebrate the Eucharist.

 Many years later in 1949, Father Nevin, pastor of St. Joseph in Winter Haven, started the Mission Chapel in Haines City and offered Mass there every Sunday.
 The chapel was in the annex of the Palm Crest Hotel.
 A few years later, Father John O’Sullivan and Father Charles Anderson were successively appointed pastor at St. Joseph and they continued the Sunday Mass at the mission in Haines City.
-Slightly ahead of its time, the local radio station, WGTO, which was located in Haines City at that time, broadcast Sunday Mass for those unable to attend.
+Slightly ahead of its time, the local radio station, WGTO, which was located in Haines City at that time, broadcasted Sunday Mass for those unable to attend.

 In 1956, the Diocese of St. Augustine purchased the 12 acres of land that the present church occupies and suggested that the Haines City Mission build a church of its own to accommodate the increasing number of Catholics in the area and the many tourists who come here during the winter months.